aaronbloomfield/slp/docs/git-intro.md

 First, read through the [Wikipedia page on git](http://en.wikipedia.org/wiki/Git_%28software%29).

-Git keeps the files, as well as the entire the version hisotry, in a *repository*.
+Git keeps the files, as well as the entire the version history, in a *repository*.
 A repository is just a directory structure created via the `git init` command (which is not being gone over here).
 However, most people who use git have the repository kept on a server.
 One can set up their own server to do so, although the user then has to deal with authentication and authorization (who can access which repositories, etc.).
 Many people use [github](https://github.com), which is what we will be using here.

-The repository itself needs to be *cloned* in order for the files to be worked on; this is analgous to svn's checkout command.
+The repository itself needs to be *cloned* in order for the files to be worked on; this is analogous to svn's checkout command.
 This is done via the `git clone` command.
 There are a few ways to clone a repository:

 ```
 git clone git@github.com:aaronbloomfield/slp